 Krupskaya, Nadezhda K., Memories of Lenin, 1930.
 Payne, Robert, The Life and Death of Lenin, 1964.
 Shub, David, Lenin: A Biography, 1948.

-Weber, Gerda and Hermann, Lenin: Life and Works [Chronology], 1980.

-LENIN PRIZES.
-Lenin Prizes, established in 1925, are awarded yearly for outstanding work in science, technology, literature, or the arts.
+Weber, Gerda and Weber, Herman, Lenin: Life and Works [Chronology], 1980.
+LENIN PRIZES Lenin Prizes, established in 1925, are awarded yearly for outstanding work in science, technology, literature, or the arts.
 There is also an International Lenin Peace Prize awarded for services to the "peace campaign."
-The award of a Lenin Prize carries a substantial sum of money and the title of "Laureate of the Lenin Prize."
-Lenin Prizes were originally established after Lenin's death, but renamed Stalin Prizes in 1935; they reverted to Lenin Prizes in 1956.
-The awards are announced on Lenin's birthday and generally total 50, with an award of 75,000 rubles.
+The award of a Lenin Prize carries a substantial sum of money and the title of Laureate of the Lenin Prize.
+Lenin Prizes were originally established after Lenin's death, but were renamed Stalin Prizes in 1935; they reverted to Lenin Prizes in 1956.
+The awards were announced on Lenin's birthday and generally total 50, with an award of 75,000 rubles.
+LENINABAD See Khodzhent.